 Generally, renters tend to be more affected by overpayment than owners, and this trend occurs in all jurisdictions in the county.
 Although the proportion of owners and renters countywide is fairly comparable, (52.8 percent homeowners and 47.2 percent renters), 52.2 percent of renters are cost burdened compared to 25.0 percent of homeowners.
 Jurisdictions with proportions of cost-burdened homeowners below the countywide rate included Clovis, Kingsburg, Firebaugh, Fowler, Coalinga, and unincorporated county.
 Jurisdictions with cost-burdened renters below the countywide rate include Clovis, Coalinga, Huron, Kerman, Kingsburg, Mendota, San Joaquin, and unincorporated county.
 Reedley has the highest percentage of overpaying renters (82.1 percent), followed by Fowler (79.8 percent), Fresno (79.4 percent), and Clovis (78.7 percent).
 In Fresno County, while 62.2 percent of renters are lower-income households, lower-income households comprise approximately 90.0 percent of cost-burdened renters.
 Data indicates that in almost every jurisdiction, with the exception of unincorporated county, the total number of cost-burdened renters follows a similar trend, where the number of total cost-burdened renters is almost equivalent to the number of cost-burdened, lower-income renters.
-This trend suggests that the majority of moderate and above moderate-income renters are able to find rental housing at costs below 30 percent of cost-burdened households are lower-income.
+This trend suggests that the majority of moderate and above moderate-income renters are able to find rental housing at costs below 30 percent of their income.
+In unincorporated county, while 60.2 percent of renters are lower-income, only 19.3 percent of cost-burdened households are lower-income.